MikeWoodward/Reading-Data-Into-Python/Downloading/README.md

 # Downloading data
-This is the demo code for reading in data from the internet.
-There are two demos, one using gzip and one using zip.
+This is the demo code for downloading data from the internet.
+There are two demos, one using urllib and one using requests.